trung205/f/README.md

 # f
-## Functional Microservice Request Library for Node.js
+## Functional Microservice Request Library

 `f` is a Functional Microservice Request Library.
 It's a zero-dependency module that wraps HTTP(S) requests, intended for use with stateless, functional